Top 9 Strategies on How to Reduce Taxable Income

 It is also a known way to reduce taxable income for high earners because it helps reduce taxable income, especially when your 401(k), traditional or SEP IRA, HSA, or FSA (flexible spending account) are maxed out.

-By the time you reach retirement, you can withdraw these funds tax-free.
+By the time you reach retirement, you can withdraw funds from your Roth 401(k) and Roth IRAs tax-free.
 If you are contributing to a 401(k) account, you can find your 401(k) contributions under the pre-tax deductions column in your pay stubs.

 Some Roth accounts are financed by after-tax dollars, wherein you can pay your contributions in cash after taxes.
 The advantage of this is that you are not charged any additional taxes on your Roth account balance come retirement.